Board Certified in Criminal Law

 Fort Lauderdale Possession of Cocaine Lawyer

-If you have been charged with cocaine possession, we can help you build a defense to either fight the charges or lessen the penalties, depending on your particular situation.
+If you have been charged with cocaine possession in Fort Lauderdale, we can help you build a defense to either fight the charges or lessen the penalties, depending on your particular situation.
 Cocaine is a schedule II controlled substance and carries severe penalties.

 - Third Degree Felony Possession – Equals 28-grams.
 Trafficking charges will be added if it’s over 28-grams and turn the 3rd-degree charge into a First Degree Felony.

 - Penalties: 28-200-grams with a $50,000 fine and up to 3 years in prison.

 - Sale of Cocaine – Equals to a Second Degree Felony and considered trafficking.
 Higher penalties will be administered for sales near schools.

 - Penalties: 200-400-grams with a $100,000 fine and up to 7-years in prison